- Clark wins 2012 MassRecycle award for innovative waste reduction and recycling programs

 The wildly popular student-run Clark Community Thrift Store, now in it's fourth year, was founded by students to reduce move-out waste and provide a sustainable shopping alternative.
 The Thrift Store has now collected approximately 30 tons of donations —perfectly good items that were then resold at reasonable prices to Clarkies and members of the surrounding community at affordable prices.
 The Thrift Store is managed and operated by students.
 In spring of 2014 the Thrift Store had to close suddenly due to issues with the church next door.
-The Clark Community Thrift Store will re-open in Fall 2014 at 930 Main St. next to Acoustic Java, with a whole new look and all new-to-you stock.
+The Clark Community Thrift Store re-opened in Fall 2014 at 930 Main St. next to Acoustic Java, with a new look and an improved selection of quality items.
 The mission of the Store remains the same: Grow, save & give.
 Together.

 Dining Services Introduces Green2Go in the Bistro Cafe; Lean Path in the Kitchen

 Already providing sustainable cardboard and corn-ware take out containers, Dining Services has gone further with Green2Go.
 No more waste from take-out containers!
 For only $5, you are provided with a large, reusable container for take out food.
 Bring the container back and exchange it for a clean one, filled with your favorite take-out!
 Dining Services will clean and exchange the Green2Go's for most Bistro items.
 (Faculty and staff can also take advantage fo Green2Go at the Higgins and Bistro cafes).
 Lean Path, a revolutionary software program to monitor pre-consumer food waste in the preparation of cafeteria food, has been operational since 2013.
 In the first year with Lean Path, Clark Dining Services kitchen managed to reduce waste by almost 6 tons!

 Clark Wins MassRecycle, Three Years in a Row